isomerpages/gb-assist/pages/solutionrepo/solution2101.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Subscription or Leasing

 #### Support Level
-Up to 70% (80% from 1 Apr 2020 to 31 Dec 2020)% for SMEs <br>
+Up to 80% for SMEs <br>
-Up to NA% for non-SMEs
+N.A. for non-SMEs

 #### Things to Note
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-Company Name:BIMAGE Consulting Pte Ltd <br>Web URL: https://www.bimageconsulting.com/autodesk-bim-tools <br>Contact Hotline: 62717875 <br>Contact Email: enquiry@bimageconsulting.com <br>
+Web URL: https://www.xero.com/sg/ <br>Contact Hotline: 62211768 <br>Contact Email: APSmarketing@aura.co <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.